Susan Schulte, Coordinator

 A GIS manages the good information collected by local government and provides a way to incorporate, visualize, and understand the relationships between different types of data to create new information.
 A GIS allows decision makers to present this new information more clearly to the citizens.
 For local government decision makers and managers, the availability of GIS as a tool for better decision making has profound implications in three major areas:

-- Service delivery (clean water, sanitary sewers, sewage treatment; road construction and maintenance; police, fire, and emergency medical response)
+- Service delivery (clean water, sanitary sewers, sewage treatment; road construction and maintenance; police, fire, and emergency medical response; 9-1-1 services data and maps in dispatch)

 - Governance and public policy (understand issues, evaluate options, select policy, implement policy, and evaluate policy consequences)